 - When you have an expense (such as a new walker) or care worker invoice you may need to check with them to make sure it will be paid

-- You hire the care worker, or cleaner, or purchase equipment, or whatever expense as needed
+- You hire the care worker, or cleaner, or purchase equipment as needed

 - You collect invoices, receipts and supporting documentation if required

 - You email (or send) the invoices or receipts to the provider, or you may arrange for your support worker or service to invoice the provider directly